Lincoln-Zhou/U-Net-TensorFlow/README.md

-#Multi-class U-Net TensorFlow Implementation

-An implementation of U-Net using TensorFlow framework, with multi-class support.
+**An implementation of U-Net using TensorFlow framework, with multi-class support.**

 ## Train on Custom Data
 We design the project to find a balance between encapsulation and the ability of code modification, please follow the steps below to train on your custom dataset.